home remedies for menstrual cramps - clove oil

 WHAT CAUSES PAINFUL MENSTRUATION?

-Research indicates that hormones known as prostaglandins are most likely responsible for menstrual pain.
+Research suggests that hormones known as prostaglandins are most likely responsible for menstrual pain.
 These prostaglandins are fat-based hormones that help the uterus contract (source).
-These contractions are necessary in order for the uterine lining to be expelled from the body each month (as well as during child birth).
+These contractions are necessary in order for the uterine lining to be expelled from the body each month (as well as during childbirth).

 However, if the body produces too much prostaglandins, then this can have a pro-inflammatory effect, resulting in pain.